-Low unemployment is moving many hiring companies to implement more strategic and niche recruitment efforts to meet their talent needs.
-For certain industries, growth and change means these strategies are even more critical.
+Low unemployment is moving many companies that are hiring to implement more strategic and niche recruitment efforts to meet their talent needs in 2020.
+For certain industries experiencing high growth or change means these recruiting strategies are even more critical.

 Despite widespread efforts to synchronize supply and demand in the labor pool, easy solutions are elusive and companies continue to find themselves struggling to hire the staff they need.
 Companies large and small say that they face a lack of candidates with the right educational credentials and experience, and especially have difficulty in filling entry-level positions.

 This has led recruiting experts to cast a wider net, focusing more on the under-employed as well as those on the margins of the workforce.
 Identifying and recruiting from groups with lower labor force participation can help fill the gap.

 More and more companies are realizing that competitive pay as well as flexibility in scheduling are key recruiting benefits.
 And especially when the open positions are low-wage, have frequent schedule changes and/or are located in less desirable locations, companies need to invest in their “talent brand” to attract the people they want.

 Expect employment of information security professionals to continue to see rapid growth in 2020, as businesses work to prevent hackers from stealing critical information or interfering in computer networks.
 However, the talent pool in the cybersecurity field is already even tighter than the labor market in general.
 More than 209,000 cybersecurity jobs in the U.S. went unfilled in 2015, and job postings increased 74 percent from 2010 to 2015.

 Although educational institutions are slowly adding specialized programs, it’s likely that demand will still be chasing supply for cybersecurity talent in 2020, which could lead to more competition and higher wages for top performers.